pgerber/lo-migrate/README.md

-        --in-mem-max <INT>          Max. size of Large Object to keep in memory (in KiB) -i, --interval <SECS>           Interval in which stats are shown (in secs) -p, --pg-url <URL>              Url to connect to postgres (USER:PASS@HOST/DB_NAME) --reciver-queue <INT>       Size of the receiver queue --reciver-threads <INT>     Number of receiver threads
+        --in-mem-max <INT>          Max. size of Large Object to keep in memory (in KiB) -i, --interval <SECS>           Interval in which stats are shown (in secs) -p, --pg-url <URL>              Url to connect to postgres (USER:PASS@HOST/DB_NAME) --receiver-queue <INT>      Size of the receiver queue --receiver-threads <INT>    Number of receiver threads
     -k, --access-key <KEY>          S3 access key
     -b, --bucket <NAME>             Name of the S3 bucket -s, --secret-key <KEY>          S3 secret key